detommas/PBF_MSE/README.md

 Note that both the operating and estimation models are based on the Stock Synthesis software.
-The operating model is based on the ISC PBFWG 2022 short (1983 start) assessment model.Note that the code was written for a Windows operating system and tested with SS version V3.30.14.08, R version 4.1.3, and r4ss package 1.44.0.
+The operating model is based on the ISC PBFWG 2022 short (1983 start) assessment model.
+Note that the code was written for a Windows operating system and tested with SS version V3.30.14.08, R version 4.1.3, and r4ss package 1.44.0.